DeepakKhati/Advanced-Sales-Report-Dashboard-/README.md

 - Hardware constraints (i3, 8GB RAM) limited some
   interactive features

+  ## Business Questions Answered
+1. Which salesperson is performing above/below target?
+2. How are monthly sales trending vs previous month?
+3. What is the shipment size distribution?
+4. Which months show highest sales volatility?
+5. Is the business hitting its 60% profit target?

 ## Tools Used
 Power BI Desktop | Power Query | DAX | Time Intelligence